-This career certificate endorses you as an ambassador for the BHS at home and overseas, showing commitment to the continued development and leading standards of horse care, management, riding and training with the welfare of the horse central to your ethos.
-You will hold the BHS values at the heart of all you do as a role model in the industry.
+The Performance Coach BHSI certificate endorses you as an ambassador for the BHS at home and overseas, showing commitment to the continued development and leading standards of equitation and coaching with the welfare of the horse central to your coaching philosophy.
+You will be skilled in coaching riders and training horses to a competitive standard.